-We generally prefer to keep meetings to a minimum as we prefer more immediate and efficient means of communication.
-But we also understand that growing as individuals and as an effective team takes regular and constructive feedback sessions.
+The team generally prefers to keep meetings to a minimum as more immediate and efficient means of communication are preferred.
+Though the team also understands that growing as individuals and an effective team takes regular and constructive feedback sessions.

-True to the core tenants of agile methodologies, we hold the morning routine of daily stand-ups with everyone, including not only Developers but also Product Managers, UX/UI designers and support roles such as Office Manager and Talent Manager.
+True to the core tenants of agile methodologies, the team holds the morning routine of daily stand-ups with everyone, including Engineering, Product, Sales, and Business Operations.

 The stand-up is the occasion to have a company-wide overview of the daily progress and struggles.

 Everyone must fill in the details to the following questions between 9:00 and 10:00:

 - Work planned for the day

 While it is the norm for daily stand-ups to inquire about the work accomplished during the previous work day, the team decided not to include it with the explicit goal to focus on actionable information.
 Today is actionable; yesterday is not.
 Daily stand-ups are not meant to be a laundry list of achievements or an activity log.
 Git analytics, project management tools, and code repositories are much better at providing information on what has been completed at any given time.